adomi-io/odoo/README.md

 #### Step 1: Create or Update `odoo.conf`

-Modify or create a new `odoo.conf` file with your custom settings.
-We recommend copying the [odoo.conf](./src/odoo.conf), but you can build your own file.
+Create a file in your projects folder called `odoo.conf`.
+We recommend copying the [default odoo.conf](./src/odoo.conf).

-If you're using the provided `odoo.conf`, simply un-comment the configuration item you would like to be enabled.
+Modify it with the values you want to use.

 For example:
 ```ini